 - Running hat and gloves – for the spring/ autumn months.
 We may well include a night run which can get chilly.

 - Poles – lightweight, trail-running type.
 Some people use them, others don’t.
-We can advise on use if you have not used before and wish to do so during the camp.
+We can advise on use if you have not used before and wish to do so.

-- Calf compression guards – we often wear these mainly to stop irritation from prickly vegetation on narrow trails.
+- Calf compression guards – can be useful to stop irritation from prickly vegetation on narrow trails.

 - Cloth gaiters – you do not need full gaiters on any of the trails we run.
 However, cloth gaiters can be useful at certain times of the year to prevent grass seeds dropping into your shoes.

 - Race kit – if you are entering a race while you are with us, we’d suggest bringing your usual gear.
 Races are well-supported with refreshments provided every 10km or so.
-Road races will provide water and an electrolyte sport drink (Aquarius (Spanish brand) or supermarket own brand).
+Road races will provide water.
 Trail races will offer water and sport drink, plus bananas, orange and other seasonal fruits but we’d suggest carrying your own bars and fluids.

-We offer a laundry service for kit left in the designated baskets before 7pm each evening.
-Kit will usually be dry within 24 hours.
+We offer a laundry service for runners staying with us.
+Kit will be turned around within 24 hours.

 Towels are provided.